 If you decide to work during your stay in Germany anyway, here are potential jobs one on a Job Seeker visa can have:

 - Kitchen personnel

 - Pet Sitting

-In most cases, a foreigner doesn’t need some special qualifications and skills to work in above mentioned positions.
+In most cases, foreigners don’t need additional qualifications and skills to work in the positions mentioned above.

 - Teaching English

-The most important step in this process it’s actually to find a job, especially if you rely on this source of income.
-I would advise you to start searching for a part-time job even before you come to Germany, so you can attend some interviews already upon arrival.
+The most critical step in this process is finding a job, especially if you rely on this source of income.
+I would advise you to start searching for a part-time job before you come to Germany so that you can attend some interviews upon arrival.

-Almost all jobs in Germany could be found at recruitment websites (Jobbörsen), or on companies’ websites.
-If the company language is German it will be described in German, if English accordingly in English.
+Almost all jobs in Germany can be found on online job platforms (Jobbörsen) or companies’ websites.
+If the company language is German, it will be described in German, and if it’s English, accordingly in English.